shreya6323/shreya6323/README.md

 ---
 [![](https://visitcount.itsvg.in/api?id=shreya6323&icon=0&color=0)](https://visitcount.itsvg.in)
 #### * ✉️  You can contact me at [gandhishreya311@gmail.com](mailto:gandhishreya311@gmail.com)
-#### * 🤝  I'm open to collaborating on innovative Projects, Tech Solutions, and Future-Forward Ventures
+#### * 🤝  I'm open to collaborating on innovative Projects, Tech Solutions, and Future-Forward Ventures.
 #### * ⚡  Beyond coding, I'm an avid traveler who loves exploring new destinations and experiencing diverse cultures.
 <br/>